wall0159/wall0159.github.io/_posts/2023-04-15-case_study_Frisk.md

 ---
 layout: post
-title: Case Study: My work as Consultant Research Lead at Frisk Pty Ltd
+title: Case Study - My work as Consultant Research Lead at Frisk Pty Ltd
 ---

 Since September 2021 I have worked part-time at Frisk, where I lead the data-science team.
 In this role, I am responsible for identifying opportunities, conceptualising analytical architectures, improving Frisk’s analytical pipelines, creating/testing proof-of-concept work, and assisting the Engineering team in productionisation.